BioinformaNicks/Bioinformatics-training-collection/README.md

         - [Learning Python for Data Analysis and Visualisation](https://www.udemy.com/course/learning-python-for-data-analysis-and-visualization/)
         - [Python from A-Z: Python for Data Science](https://www.udemy.com/course/python-coding/)
         - [The Complete Python Course: Learn Python By Doing](https://www.udemy.com/course/the-complete-python-course/)
-    - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
+    - [Datacamp](https://www.datacamp.com/) has a lot of courses on Python, and you can get a free 3 months premium through a Github Educational account.
 Use at own moral risk: DataCamp has been implicated in a sexual harassment scandal.
 - Free
-    - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
+    - [Datacamp](https://www.datacamp.com/) has a lot of courses on Python, and you can get a free 3 months premium through a Github Educational account.
 Use at own moral risk: DataCamp has been implicated in a sexual harassment scandal.
     - [EDx](https://www.edx.org/learn/python)
     - Coursera
         - [Python for Genomic Data Science](https://www.coursera.org/learn/python-genomics)